Updated: July 3, 2025

 Portuguese citizenship by investment

 The Golden Visa program allows individuals to secure residency and eventual citizenship by making qualifying investments, such as contributing to research and cultural heritage projects.
+Investments start at €250,000.
 After maintaining the investment and residency for five years, applicants can apply for citizenship.
+You can find out more in our guide to Portugal citizenship by investment.

 Portuguese citizenship by descent